SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/in-service/quick-search.md

 * p = phone

 > [!TIP]
-> Information on the use of keywords is displayed if you click the magnifying glass next to the quick search field ( ![icon][img1] ).
+> Information on the use of keywords is displayed if you click the magnifying glass next to the ![icon][img1] quick search field.

 How this works in practice: